loreleimoutiez/loreleimoutiez/README.md

 # Welcome to my Github profile,

-## 🍁 Currently looking for opportunities in Montreal
+## 🍁 Currently looking for opportunities in Quebec

 **Software Developer | Enthralled by old tech & floppy disks 💾**